-From my work with parents, I can tell you the three most frequently asked questions I hear regarding allowances along with the answers to help you get on your way.
+Parenting expert Alyson Schafer shares the three most frequently asked questions she hears regarding allowances along with the answers to help get you on your way…

-There is no right or perfect age.
+There is no right or perfect age for starting a kids allowance.
 You can’t get it ‘wrong’ per se, but my rule of thumb is start as soon as possible.
-Be sure, however, to keep the allowance age appropriate.
+Be sure, however, to keep the allowance amount age appropriate.
 One of the very first skills children need to learn about is recognizing and naming coins.
 A preschooler is capable of this.
 If the coins are from their piggy bank, and the reason they are counting the coins is to see if they have enough to buy something, the learning is more dynamic, contextual, meaningful and empowering.

 I say a resounding NO!
 Children do chores because they are required to carry their weight in the family.
 It’s a team—all for one and one for all.
 You get an allowance as a way of learning money skills and developing responsible money habits.
 If your children refuse to help around the house, you need to find a discipline tactic other than bribery to hold them accountable and motivate them.